arthurdjn/flightio/README.md

 ### Overview

 **Flightio** is an android application made in Java for drone flight planning.
 This application is connected to your *flylitchi* account, and create a ready to go plan for your drone.
 The plan created make sure that you won't miss any photo for your mapping, especially if you want to create 3D models.
-Then, you will need at least 60% of coverage between each pictures. **Flightio** takes into account the camera specs of your drone camera, altitude, speed and upload the plan on your account !
+Then, you will need at least 60% of coverage between each pictures. **Flightio** takes into account the camera specs of your drone, its altitude, speed and upload the plan on your account !
+You can, of course, download the plan into your drone before the flight, so you won't be dependent on the internet connection.

 <p align="center">
   <b>Flightio Interface</b><br>